 How atrial fibrillation happens

-In atrial fibrillation, erratic electrical impulses from the pulmonary veins can cause the upper chambers of the heart (atria) to fibrillate, or quiver, resulting in an irregular and frequently rapid heart rate.
+In atrial fibrillation, erratic electrical impulses can cause the upper chambers of the heart (atria) to fibrillate, or quiver, resulting in an irregular and frequently rapid heart rate.
 The irregular, sawtooth pattern in the electrocardiogram (EKG, ECG) tracing shows these erratic impulses.

 Catheter is threaded through a vein to the heart

-For this nonsurgical procedure called catheter ablation, a thin tube called a catheter is inserted into a vein in the groin and threaded up through the vein into the heart.
+For this nonsurgical procedure called catheter ablation, thin tubes called catheters are inserted into a vein, typically in the groin or neck, and threaded through the vein into the heart.
 A small puncture in the tissue that divides the right and left chambers (septum) allows the catheter to pass into the left atrium.